Farfosh/create-mail/README.md

    - Enter a reason for creating the emails (this will be used in the folder name).
    - Enter the number of threads to use (e.g., 10).
 This will determine how many emails are created concurrently.

+## Proxy Usage

+This script is configured to use proxies from DataImpulse to allow for the creation of a large number of emails without being rate-limited.

 ## Output

 The script will create a new folder named `YYYY-MM-DD_reason` (e.g., `2023-10-27_test_run`).
 Inside this folder, you will find two files: